Heartstopper (graphic novel): Restrictions and bans

 In September 2021, Turkey's Ministry of Family, Labor and Social Services labeled the publication "harmful" concluding that "some elements in the books might have harmful effects on the morality of those aged below 18."
 Following this decision, copies of the books are only allowed to be sold inside of sealed envelopes with the label "Harmful for children" in Turkey.

 In 2023, the Heartstopper novels increasingly became the subject of a wave of U.S. restrictions against books featuring people of color, racism, gender identity and/or queer individuals.
 The books were pulled from shelves in at least two school districts, Clay County, Florida and Canby, Oregon.

 In July 2023, a Hungarian bookstore was fined 12 million forints (then approximately US$35,900) for displaying the book without packaging.

 Hungary passed a law in 2021 requiring books containing any homosexual or transgender content to be sold in closed packaging only.
 Oseman responded to the decision, commenting, "Queer young people deserve to see themselves in literature.
-Queerness is not innapropriate [sic] for kids".
+Queerness is not inappropriate [sic] for kids".

 In August 2023, the novels were temporarily pulled from shelves in the Marion County, Mississippi library system pending review by its board of supervisors following complaints of their LGBTQ themes and inclusion of boys kissing.